Fabienne Wohlwend: W Series

 Wohlwend en route to second place in the 2021 W Series Silverstone round.

-In 2019 she returned to open-wheel racing, having qualified for the W Series – a Formula Regional championship solely for women.
-Competing against mostly professional drivers for the first time, she finished 6th and 7th in the opening rounds at Hockenheim and Zolder, having qualified on the front row in the former.
+In 2019, Wohlwend returned to open-wheel racing, having qualified for the W Series – a Formula Regional championship solely for women.
+Competing against mostly professional drivers for the first time, she finished sixth and seventh in the opening rounds at Hockenheim and Zolder, having qualified on the front row in the former.
 At the third round at Misano, she claimed the second-ever pole position for a Liechtensteiner in FIA-sanctioned open-wheel racing, a result which she converted into a podium finish.
-She finished fourth ahead of a hard-charging Emma Kimiläinen at the Norisring, but ended the Assen race down in 15th after breaking her front wing whilst trying to pass Gosia Rdest.
-The final race at Brands Hatch resulted in a 5th-place finish on the tail of series champion Jamie Chadwick, but second place for Kimiläinen meant Wohlwend dropped to 6th in the standings.
+She finished fourth ahead of a hard-charging Emma Kimiläinen at the Norisring, but ended the Assen race down in fifteenth after breaking her front wing whilst trying to pass Gosia Rdest.
+The final race at Brands Hatch resulted in a fifth-place finish on the tail of series champion Jamie Chadwick, but second place for Kimiläinen meant Wohlwend dropped to sixth in the standings.

-She was scheduled to return to the championship in 2020 before it was cancelled in response to the COVID-19 pandemic.
-She contested the series’ replacement eSports league, finishing 11th in the standings with two podiums having missed three events due to real-world Ferrari Challenge commitments.
+Wohlwend was scheduled to return to the championship in 2020 before it was cancelled in response to the COVID-19 pandemic.
+She contested the series’ replacement eSports league, finishing eleventh in the standings with two podiums having missed three events due to real-world Ferrari Challenge commitments.